-Cleveland’s CEO is active nationally in the implementation of the Common Core State Standards curriculum and in the implementation of Social and Emotional Learning Standards for children.
-Eric also serves as a member of the Executive Committee of the Board of Directors of the Council of the Great City Schools for the last eight years and served a one-year term in 2019-20 as chair of the organization’s Board of Directors in service to 70 large urban districts across the United States.
+CEO Gordon engaged nationally in the implementation of the Common Core State Standards curriculum and in implementation of Social and Emotional Learning Standards for children.
+He served as a member of the Executive Committee of the Council of the Great City Schools for the last eight years and served a one-year term in 2019-20 as chair of the organization’s Board of Directors in service to 70 large urban districts across the United States.
 Gordon also serves as co-chair of the Ohio 8 Coalition, representing eight large urban school districts in Ohio.

-Prior to joining CMSD, Eric Gordon was the Executive Director for Secondary Learning for the Olentangy Local Schools in suburban Columbus Ohio where he was responsible for all aspects of education for students in grades 6-12.
-He is an experienced educator, having served as a teacher, assistant principal, principal, senior administrator and superintendent.
+Prior to joining CMSD, Mr. Gordon was the Executive Director for Secondary Learning for the Olentangy Local Schools in suburban Columbus, Ohio.
+An experienced educator, he has worked in both suburban and urban school districts as a teacher, assistant principal, principal, senior administrator and superintendent.

-Eric is a graduate of Bowling Green State University, CEO Gordon holds a Master’s Degree in Educational Administration and Supervision (1997) and a Bachelor of Science Degree in Secondary Mathematics Education and Driver Education (1991).
+A graduate of Bowling Green State University, CEO Gordon holds a Master’s Degree in Educational Administration and Supervision (1997) and a Bachelor of Science Degree in Secondary Mathematics Education and Driver Education (1991).